 The ability to display dynamic or fixed text on screen provides a means to label the video source or display special instructions, schedules, announcements, alerts, and other messaging.

 A video wall composed of up to 64 individual displays can be configured using multiple DM-NVX-350C cards.
 Each card provides fully-adjustable zoom capability and bezel compensation to accommodate a range of video wall configurations and display types.
 One DM-NVX-350C is required per display, supporting configurations of up to eight wide by up to eight high.

 Copper or Fiber LAN Connectivity

 The DM-NVX-350C includes two RJ45 1000Base-T LAN ports.
 Either port may be used as the primary LAN connection, allowing the other to be used to provide a network connection for an AirMedia gateway, display device, or other local device(s).
 These ports may also be used to daisy-chain multiple cards feeding a single-source video wall or individual displays all showing the same video image.

 A secure AV network ensures its own reliability by protecting the integrity of the content being delivered and the privacy of the personnel accessing it.
-Employing advanced security features and protocols like 802.1x authentication, Active Directory credential management, PKI certification, AES encryption, TLS, SSH, and HTTPS, DM NVX delivers a true enterprise-grade network AV solution engineered to fulfill the demanding IT policies of corporate, university, medical, military, and governmental clients.
-DM NVX runs on a dedicated AV network, with fully-managed access to, or isolation from, the customer’s LAN or the Internet.
+Every device on the network must be secure to protect against malicious intrusions from both inside and outside of the LAN.
+Employing advanced security features and protocols like 802.1x authentication, Active Directory® credential management, AES content encryption, PKI authentication, TLS, SSH, and HTTPS, DM NVX delivers a true enterprise-grade network AV solution engineered to fulfill the demanding IT policies of corporate, university, medical, military, and governmental clients.

 CEC Device Control